testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced`

 :white_check_mark:  **Do:** Check that the code under test doesn't accidentally overdoing, modifying more data that it intended to.
 For example a delete record flow, accidentally might delete all the records.
-Since most tests assert only the outcome of specific records, it's very easy to miss the unplanned side effects.
+Since most tests assert only the outcome of specific records, it's very easy to miss these unplanned side effects.
+Testing this is not hard

-like deleting all records where it planned to delete one.

- apart from satisfying the expectations for specific records (e.g. user id=1 deleted) accidentally affected many other records that should not have been touched (e.g. all user deleted!).
-Also called 'overdoing'.

 Tests focus on scoped flow, put something in the box, get it back.